Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   * `--config path/to/config.json` is required for all actions.
   * `--pool path/to/pool.json` is required for most actions.
   * `--jobs path/to/jobs.json` is required for job-related actions.
+  * `--fs path/to/fs.json` is required for fs-related actions and some pool actions.
+* `--subscription-id` is the Azure Subscription Id associated with the Batch account or Remote file system resources.
+This is only required for creating pools with a virtual network specification or with `fs` commands.
 * `--keyvault-uri` is required for all `keyvault` commands.
 * `--keyvault-credentials-secret-id` is required if utilizing a credentials json stored in Azure KeyVault
+* `--aad-endpoint` is the Active Directory endpoint for the resource.
+Note that this can cause conflicts for actions that require multiple endpoints for different resources.
+It is better to specify endpoints explicitly in the credential file.
 * `--aad-directory-id` is the Active Directory Directory Id (or Tenant Id)
 * `--aad-application-id` is the Active Directory Application Id (or Client Id)
 * `--aad-auth-key` is the authentication key for the application (or client)